Kar1stan/AndroidTest/README.md

 We defined a default configuration (wdio.android.bs.conf.js) for Android which will be executed when you run "npm run test:android:bs".

-### How to run the iOS tests on BrowserStack

-We defined a default configuration (wdio.ios.bs.conf.js) for iOS which will be executed when you run "npm run test:ios:bs".

 ### Linter

 We use eslint to lint the typescript files.
 The prettier plugin in eslint tries to autoformat the code on every run.